docsforadobe/after-effects-scripting-guide/docs/items/compitem.rst

 The following sample code creates a project and composition, then creates two composition markers with different properties::

-    // comp.markerProperty allows you add markers to a comp.
+    // comp.markerProperty allows you to add markers to a comp.
     // It has the same functionality as layer.property("Marker") {
         var currentProj = app.newProject();